Texas Rangers Alternate Training Site Game Notes - at Houston

 ROSTER MOVE:

-The Texas Rangers announced the following roster move prior to tonight's exhibition game against Houston:
+The Texas Rangers announced the following roster move prior to today's exhibition game against Houston:

-ADD: LHP Joely RodrÃguez (from Texas - AL - Major League rehab assignment)

 TAXI SQUAD: